 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.95 minutes getting to work every day.

-Canton - Longdale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Canton - Longdale does not have a public transit system used by locals to get to and from work.

-The percentage of people in Canton - Longdale who are college-educated is somewhat higher than the average US community of 21.84%: 28.59% of adults in Canton - Longdale have at least a bachelor's degree.
+In terms of college education, Canton - Longdale is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.59% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Canton - Longdale in 2022 was $37,841, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $151,364 for a family of four.
 However, Canton - Longdale contains both very wealthy and poor people as well.